Transcendent-Tapir/Glamorous-Gladiators/docs/characters.md

 - ~~Fire - Sheer determination~~
   - ~~Harm: Spineless?~~

-**Aspects**
+**Strengths**

-Aspects help define your character, you start with 3 aspects
+Strengths are positive aspects that help define your character, you start with 3 Strengths

 - Your fighting style (Aggressive Brawler, Efficient Duelist, Cocky Ranged Specialist, Cool headed Shield user)
 - Background (inventive alchemist, street-wise pickpocket, disgraced knight, lovesick hunter)
 - Your reason for fighting (to learn more about the world, to avenge someone you love, to find a purpose in life, to be the best there is)

-Rate one aspect at a d8 and the others at a d6.
+Rate one Strength at a d8 and the others at a d6.

 **Scars** - A regret you have, a weakness in your technique Scars are negative aspects that tell the story of your past failures.
 They can be mental, emotional, or physical.
 - An insecurity (someone you couldn't save, someone you pushed away, a goal that slipped from your grasp, something that you left unsaid, a strange habit, your guilty pleasure, something you wish you were good at)
 - A weakness in your technique (tunnel vision, overwhelmed in melee, easily distracted, an old injury slows you down)

-Rate one negative aspect at a d8 and the other at a d6
+Rate one Scar at a d8 and the other at a d6

-**Assets**
+**Supplies**
 - Your Signature Weapon (sword, throwing stars, frying pan, lance, ballista, dancing shoes, these hands)
 - Your Signature Tool (grappling hook, spellbook, blade oils, lockpicks, tome of world history, collapsible telescope, medicinal herbs)
 - various temporary assets such as potions, rations, rope, etc (pick 2 after each resupply)

 Rate one of your signature assets at a d8, and the other at a d6.
 Temporary assets are always rated at d6.
 Temporary Assets are only usable for 1 scene.

-**Additional trait: Special Techniques** - special fighting techniques that can be used under certain conditions OR by spending Spark.
+**Additional trait: Special Techniques** - special fighting techniques that can be used under certain conditions OR by spending Spark, they should follow a theme of some kind.

 Special techniques relate to what your fighting style is and what weapon you wield.
 You can start with one special technique at a d8, or with 2 special techniques rated d4 and d6.